-Beliefs & Truths vs Knowing & Coherence
+Belief & Truth vs Knowing & Coherence

 Knowings are direct.
 They arise from coherence, not cognition.
 They are felt, rise from within and do not require proof or agreement.
 They are felt as resonance, not logic.
 Knowings are held in the field.

 The Difference.
 Beliefs are held in the mind.
 There is an effort to seek agreement with others in our beliefs or what we hold as truth.
 It is built on a sense of lack or fear and as a result often create separation, limitations and change with circumstances.
-What we believe is true at one point in your life, often shifts or at least expands as we evolve through experiences.
+What we believe is true at one point in our life, often shifts or at least expands as we evolve through experiences.
 And who we associate with.

 Are beliefs necessary?
 I don’t believe they always are.
 Beliefs are useful when coherence is weak, like scaffolding during construction.
 But as coherence strengthens, beliefs can become limiting.
 They can fossilize into dogma.
 So … Beliefs are necessary until they are not.
 They are training wheels for consciousness.
 But eventually, you ride without them.